ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 Running role dependencies multiple times in one playbook
 --------------------------------------------------------

-Ansible treats duplicate role dependencies like duplicate roles listed under ``roles:``: Ansible only executes role dependencies once, even if defined multiple times, unless the parameters defined on the role are different for each definition.
-If two roles in a playbook both list a third role as a dependency, Ansible only runs that role dependency once, unless you pass different parameters or use ``allow_duplicates: true`` in the dependent (third) role.
+Ansible treats duplicate role dependencies like duplicate roles listed under ``roles:``: Ansible only executes role dependencies once, even if defined multiple times, unless the parameters, tags, or when clause defined on the role are different for each definition.
+If two roles in a playbook both list a third role as a dependency, Ansible only runs that role dependency once, unless you pass different parameters, tags, when clause, or use ``allow_duplicates: true`` in the dependent (third) role.
 See :ref:`Galaxy role dependencies <galaxy_dependencies>` for more details.

 For example, a role named ``car`` depends on a role named ``wheel`` as follows: